Dickinson-COMP-491-492/website/docs/07-gitActivity.md

 1. Log into your GitHub account
 1. Go to the repository for the project in GitHub
    * Often you would have this URL or you can use the search feature in GitHub.
-For this activity you will need to clone the [Dickinson-COMP-491-492/github-issues-activity](https://github.com/Dickinson-COMP-491-492/github-issues-activity) repository.
+For this activity you will need to clone the [Dickinson-COMP-491-492/github-issues-sec1](https://github.com/Dickinson-COMP-491-492/github-issues-sec1) or [Dickinson-COMP-491-492/github-issues-sec2](https://github.com/Dickinson-COMP-491-492/github-issues-sec2) repository as appropriate.
 1. Click on the "Fork" button in the upper right hand corner.
 1. If a pop-up dialog appears, select your GitHub account from those shown.
-1. Look at your repositories in GitHub and verify that you have a fork of the `git-hub-issues-activity` repository.
+1. Look at your repositories in GitHub and verify that you have a fork of the `github-issues-sec1/sec2` repository.

 ### Cloning your Origin